Skip to main content

 The future for eye care services in Wales requires a multifaceted approach with the involvement of all healthcare roles to solve current problems.
 There are key roles for optometrists in reducing the number of referrals into the hospital eye service, the management of more patients in primary care, including patients currently under the hospital eye service.
 Orthoptists and nursing are also crucial to support ophthalmology services in secondary care.
 Underpinning these new roles and changes in service are learning and training.

-To achieve these aims HC professionals need to be upskilled with further postgraduate education and continued professional development.
+To achieve these aims Health Care Professionals need to be upskilled with further postgraduate education and continued professional development.
 Aligned to this is a requirement for optometrists to be supported when they take on extra clinical roles and, crucially, enable them to become more adept at managing and accepting clinical risk.
 Optometry in Wales does not have a significant presence in hospital eye care and this also needs to be supported and developed, allied to developing our future clinical leaders.
 All this needs to be within the context of the framework of education at all levels so that optometrists of the future arrive as professionals ready to clinically manage patients within primary care on day one with their continued journey supported and developed.

 There are 4 elements that need to be addressed: